 Firstly, if you arrive early enough you get to see the hot air balloon show (weather permitting).
 It’s one of the largest hot air balloon shows after Bristol and provides unbelievable contrasts across the Peak district.

-You can also beat the queues by getting the the fair before everyone else does.
+You can also beat the queues by getting to the fair before everyone else does.
 But while you’re beating the slow coaches to the best events you can spend a bit of time planning your day.
 This is important because there is bound to be so much you want to see.

 3 days of jam packed entertainment for the family

 There was something for everyone to experience throughout the 3 days.